MadJavaProgramming/ExtraChallenges/UnitTestingPractice/readme.txt

 Tips:

 1. In each class, examples are provided of the expected output given certain input.
 AT MINIMUM, your unit tests must successfully test each of these cases to receive full credit for testing that class.
-You should have one method per "case", do not roll all test cases into a single method!
+You should have one code block per "case", do not roll all test cases into a single code block or if/else check!
 2. Look for // TODO comments in the classes to guide your work.
 3. TestGreeting is provided as an example of unit testing the Greeting class.